jabbamodel/JABBA-Select/JABBASelect_Basic_Vignette.md

 ### Looping through scenarios

 JABBA-Select makes it easy to run alternative scenarios in a loop.
-For this purpose, a unique name has to be assgined to each scenario.
+For this purpose, a unique name has to be assigned to each scenario.
 For example, a generic option to do this for 10 alternative scenarios is:

 `Scenarios = c(paste0("Scenario",1:10))`